-Applications in Space
+Applications of Nanorobots in Space

 Nanorobotics can be used in various space applications.
 At present, nanorobots are being used in mars.
 They are helpful to detect smaller life-forms like microbes, their existence, and prehistorical impacts.
 They are also very useful at the production of oxygen by converting carbon dioxide from the atmosphere.
 These upgrades deliver better maneuverability and efficiency.

-Limitations and Dangers
+Limitations and Dangers of Nanorobotics

 Nanorobots are one of the greatest inventions of mankind.
 Still, they have some limitations.
 Due to being highly theoretical, applications in practical life is still very short but improving.
 The nanoscale objects have to obey rules of quantum physics and can be difficult to apply.